 Within the area West of Stafford identified on the Policies Map a sustainable, well designed mixed use development will be delivered by 2031.
-Any application for development on a part or the whole of the this area should be must be preceded by, and consistent with, a master plan for the whole Strategic Development Location.
+Any application for development on a part or the whole of the area should be consistent with a master plan for the whole Strategic Development Location.
 The master plan for the whole site should be produced by all developers involved in the development of the site and agreed by the Council prior to applications being submitted.
 Any application for a component of the whole site must be accompanied by a specific master plan which shows the relationship of the application area to the wider Strategic Development Location.
 The design of the application should not prejudice the delivery or design of the wider Strategic Development Location.
-Which have been submitted and agreed by the Council.
-Development must deliver the following key requirements: (MM30)
+Development must deliver the following key requirements:

-- i.
-Delivery of approximately 2,200 new homes with 30% being affordable housing in the context of Policy C2, through a mix of housing types, tenures, sizes and styles with proportions of 2, 3 and 4 bedroomed properties; - ii.
+i.
+Delivery of approximately 2,200 new homes with 30% being affordable housing in the context of Policy C2, through a mix of housing types, tenures, sizes and styles with proportions of 2, 3 and 4 bedroomed properties;

+ii.
 Provision to meet the needs of an ageing population through new extra care and specialist housing provision close to Stafford town centre;

-- iii.
-The development takes place on a 'neighbourhood' approach with the provision of a mix of uses including local retail facilities, public open space, social and physical infrastructure, a primary school, and a community building including provision for a library service and health facilities; - iv.
-New small-scale employment areas providing a total of 5 hectares of new readily available land incorporated into new housing development areas; - v.
-The development will be based on using sustainable construction methods in the context of Policy N2; - vi.
-Proposals relate to the whole Strategic Development Location or if less do not in any way prejudice implementation of the whole development; (MM31)
+iii.
+The development takes place on a 'neighbourhood' approach with the provision of a mix of uses including local retail facilities, public open space, social and physical infrastructure, a primary school, and a community building including provision for a library service and health facilities;

+iv.
+New small-scale employment areas providing a total of 5 hectares of new readily available land incorporated into new housing development areas;

+v.
+The development will be based on using sustainable construction methods in the context of Policy N2;

-vii.vi.
-A comprehensive drainage and flood management scheme will be delivered to enableimplement development of the Strategic Development Location which will include measures to alleviate flooding downstream and improve surface water management on Doxey Brook and tributaries to the River Sow; (AM51)
+vi.
+A comprehensive drainage scheme will be delivered to enable development of the Strategic Development Location which will include measures to alleviate flooding downstream on Doxey Brook and tributaries to the River Sow;

-viii.vii.
+vii.
 The development will deliver a proportion of on-site renewable or low carbon energy solutions including associated infrastructure in the context of Policy N2;

-ix.viii.
+viii.
 The high quality of the historic environment in this area must be taken into account and the significance of relevant heritage assets be protected and enhanced, including the setting of Stafford Castle and sight lines to St Mary's Church in Stafford town centre;

-x:ix.
+ix.
 Protect nature conservation interests including Doxey Brook & Burleyfields BAS (Biodiversity Alert Site) and Doxey Marshes SSSI;

-xi.x.
+x.
 Necessary measures to avoid and mitigate the impact of development on the Cannock Chase Special Area of Conservation, including Suitable Alternative Natural Greenspace will be provided;

-xii.xi.
-Provision of a network of multi-functional green infrastructure taking into account existing on-site features, such as hedgerows, tree lines, drainage ditches, archaeological remains, culverted watercourses traversing the site and Public Rights of Way with play areas and green corridors allowing wildlife movement and access to open space; (AM52)
+xi.
+Provision of a network of multi-functional green infrastructure taking into account existing on-site features, such as hedgerows, tree lines, drainage ditches, archaeological remains, culverted watercourses traversing the site and Public Rights of Way with play areas and green corridors allowing wildlife movement and access to open space;

-xiii.xii.
+xii.
 An access, transport and travel plan strategy for the Strategic Development Location that maximises travel and accessibility by non-car transport modes via safe, attractive and conveniently designed street, pedestrian and cycling connections within the development and to Stafford town centre, nearby existing and new employment areas.
 The strategy shall identify access points to the site and between the site and the existing settlement.
 It shall also identify construction access arrangements that do not disrupt existing residents and improvements to transport capacity along the A518 Newport Road and its roundabout;

-xiv.xiii.
-Support delivery of the Western Access Improvements Scheme (AM53) and associated transport improvements, specifically providing phase 1 from Martin Drive to Doxey Road;
+xiii.
+Support delivery of the Western Access Improvements and associated transport improvements, specifically providing phase 1 from Martin Drive to Doxey Road;